vojtechhuser/DataQualityCollaboration/README.md

 # DataQualityCollaboration
-A repo to support collaboration with the data quality workgroup and share content to develop open-source tools
+A repo to support collaboration with the data quality workgroup and share content to develop open-source tools.